8/1/2024

 Operator

 Certainly.
-As a reminder, to ask a question, please press star one one on your telephone and wait for your name to be announced.
-To withdraw your question, please press star one one again.
+As a reminder, to ask a question, please press star 1-1 on your telephone and wait for your name to be announced.
+To withdraw your question, please press star 1-1 again.
 And our first question comes from the line of Soham Bansal with BTIG.

 speaker

-Hey guys, good morning.
-So I'm looking at slide five in your deck, which is a really helpful chart.
-And it looks like you've been able to sort of seed 40% of your PMIRED required assets to the reinsurance markets.
-And I mean, Nathan, you noted two billion of credit over time.
+Hey, guys.
+Good morning.
+So I'm looking at slide 5 in your deck, which is a really helpful chart, and it looks like you've been able to sort of seed 40% of your PMIR required assets to the reinsurance markets and I mean, Nathan, you noted 2 billion of credit over time.
 Is there sort of a good way to think about, you know, sort of the optimal funding profile for you guys going forward?

 speaker

 Yes, Nathan, thanks for the question.
 You know, I think that chart really does show what, you know, how we really approach reinsurance, which is we try to concentrate our reinsurance buying on the most recent and future NIW.
-So if you look at that chart, you know, from 2020 and prior, you look at what we're covering, we're not covering very much of that.
-Feel very comfortable with that risk and try to concentrate the bill that we do have, like the excess of loss deals that we announced this quarter and previously the quarter share agreement covering our 2024 business.
-So, you know, I don't think overall, we don't target a specific funding level from reinsurance sampling in the overall book.
+So if you look at that chart from 2020 and prior, when you look at what we're covering, we're not covering very much of that.
+We feel very comfortable with that risk and try to concentrate.
+We do have the excessive loss deal that we announced this quarter and previously the quarter share agreement covering our 2024 business.
+So I don't think overall – We don't target a specific funding level from a reinsurance standpoint in the overall book.
 Much more concentrated on trying to get reinsurance coverage on the most recent and future NIW.
-Okay,

 speaker

-and then Tim, just zooming out a little bit, credit performance just remains stellar.
-You know, it seems like the market, the MI market seems pretty disciplined on pricing and everything feels really good right now, but maybe just walk us through, you know, how you're planning for downside scenarios from here and just making sure that we're not getting too comfortable with the current state of things right now, thanks.
+Okay.
+And then, Tim, just zooming out a little bit, credit performance just remains stellar.
+It seems like the market, the MI market, seems pretty disciplined on pricing and everything feels really good right now.
+But maybe just walk us through how you're planning for downside scenarios from here and Just making sure that we're not getting too comfortable with the current state of things right now.
+Thanks.

 speaker

-Yeah, so, Tim, appreciate the question.
+Yeah, Tom, it's Tim.
+Appreciate the question.
 You know, it's something I think that we do every day.
-I mean, being an insurance company, we always have to stay focused on the downside and we think about executing in the market and we think about pricing.
-Our focus, quite frankly, is on the downside much more than it is on sort of our expectations because we think that's critical to being a healthy company over the long run and we think that served us well for the better part of six decades.
-So, it's something we're conscious of.
+I mean, being an insurance company, we always have to stay focused on the downside.
+And we think about executing in the market, and we think about pricing.
+Our focus, quite frankly, is on the downside much more than it is on sort of expectations, because we think that's critical to being a healthy company over the long run.
+And we think that's served us well for for the better part of six decades.
+So it's something we're conscious of.
 We look for softening in any sort of credit.
 The good news is we haven't really seen it in our space, but it's something we have to remain very diligent on and be ready to adjust for.
-The good thing is with the tools we have these days, we can make moves really quickly from a pricing standpoint and we haven't been afraid to do that in the past.
+The good thing is with the tools we have these days, we can make moves really quickly from a pricing standpoint, and we haven't been afraid to do that in the past.
+Thank you.

 speaker